Tech Alert: Are You Making These BIG IT Security Mistakes?

 There are no companies too small for an IT security plan.

 Are you paying attention to your software?
 Software is a two-part process.
-There are the update/patches and agreeing to the terms.
+There are the updates/patches and agreeing to the terms.

 First, if you postpone updates and patches, that's a HUGE risk.
 These updates are not for vanity.
 They are released to keep you safe from jeopardizing security issues.
 Talk to your IT professional about keeping those updated and protecting your system.